dilevin/CSC417-a2-mass-spring-3d/README.md

 ### Mass-Spring Systems  in 3D

-Now let's consider the case where, instead of one spring and two masses, we have $m$ springs and $n$ particles (like in the case of the tetrahedral mesh representing Terry the bunny).
+Now let's consider the case where we have $m$ springs and $n$ particles (like in the case of the tetrahedral mesh representing Terry the bunny).

-Whereas in the previous section our generalized coordinate was $2\times 3$ scalar values for two particles, in the general case, it becomes an $n\times 3$ vector
+Whereas in the previous section, our generalized coordinate was $2\times 3$ scalar values for two particles, in the general case, it becomes an $n\times 3$ vector

 $$ \mathbf{q} = \begin{bmatrix} x_0\\y_0\\z_0\\x_1\\y_1\\z_1\\ \vdots \\x_n\\y_n\\z_n\end{bmatrix}.$$

 We'll start with the kinetic energy of a mass-spring system because its the same formula as for a single spring !
-However, because it will be convenient later on, we will replace the scalar mass $m$ with an $n\times n$ diagonal matrix $M$ (with the diagonal entries set to $m$) which gives us the slighly modified kinetic energy
+However, because it will be convenient later on, we will replace the scalar mass $m$ with an $n\times n$ diagonal matrix $M$ (with the diagonal entries set to $m$) which gives us the slightly modified kinetic energy

 $$T\left(\dot{\mathbf{q}}\right)=\frac{1}{2}\dot{\mathbf{q}}^T M\dot{\mathbf{q}},$$

 where $M$ is called the *mass* matrix or *inertia* tensor.
 We'll see later in the course that mass matrices can get a lot more complicated than just diagonal.

-It's really the force computation that get's effected most by the presence of multiple springs, but its easiest to see this by starting with the potential energy.
+It's really the force computation that gets effected most by the presence of multiple springs, but its easiest to see this by starting with the potential energy.

 The potential energy of our entire mass spring system, is the sum of the potential energy of all the springs